 Before you invest, find out everything that you can about the company.
 Check out their press releases, message boards and then go to another venue for confirming the accuracy of the postings.
 EDGAR is a good resource for checking out investment opportunities to confirm their legitimacy.
 This venue will allow you to further investigate their financial statements.

 2. Confirm broker reputations

 It is important to validate any claims that are listed on broker websites.
-They should be registered and have a verifiable reputation for being honest and providing excellence in their servicing.
+A professional investment advisor or broker should be registered and they should have a verifiable reputation for being honest and providing excellence in their servicing.
 There should be minimal complaints and the broker should have a high degree of transparency.
 Some of the better brokers offer a disclaimer that provides the risks involved with investing.
 Find out if the brokers have been disciplined with the SEC and FINRA databases which are provided online for your convenience.

 3. Investigate the securities regulator for your state